 \end{figure*}

-The effect of inertial properties of devices on the simulated devices were remarkable, and this effect changed most of the solutions on the optimal trade-off curve, as represented in Figure \ref{Fig_Paretofronts_Mass_Regeneration_Effect_Comparison}.
-The highest peak torque in both monoarticular and biarticular exoskeletons are 60 N.m for the knee and 50 N.m for the hip joint.
-Since the inertia of devices was affected by altering the peak torque, results indicate that the reflected inertia have a considerable effect on the optimality of a device and power consumption of an exoskeleton with high peak torque is not efficient in comparison to the amount of metabolic cost reduction they provide.
+The effect of inertial properties of devices on the simulated devices was remarkable, changing most of the solutions on the optimal trade-off curve, as represented in Figure \ref{Fig_Paretofronts_Mass_Regeneration_Effect_Comparison}.
+The highest peak torques in both monoarticular and biarticular exoskeletons are 60 N.m for the knee and 50 N.m for the hip joint.
+Since the inertia of devices was affected by altering the peak torque, these results indicate that the reflected inertia has a considerable effect on the optimality of a device and power consumption of an exoskeleton with high peak torque is not efficient in comparison to the amount of metabolic cost reduction they provide.

 \begin{figure*}[ht]